ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 While the other described protocols are request scoped, Pullsync is a subscription stype protocol.

+It's worth mentioning that the chunks that are being syncronized between nodes always travel alongside their corresponding postage stamps.

 Pullsync's role is to help syncronization of the chunks between neighborhood nodes.
 It bootstraps new nodes by filling up their storage with the chunks in range of their storage radius and also ensures eventual consistency - by making sure that the chunks will gradually migrate to their storer nodes.

 There are two kinds of syncing: